-However, Ethereum mining consumes a lot of computational power and electricity.
+However, Ethereum mining consumes a lot of computational power which raises concerns about electricity costs.
 It will overheat and break your laptop down completely.
 Therefore, it is recommended not to mine Ethereum on your laptop.
 And it’s best to go with a desktop computer or a GPU rig built for the purpose of GPU Mining.

 Necessary ETH Mining Hardware